CutmanMike/twitchy-doom/README.md

 First, you must have Streamlabs Chatbot (free) installed and have a working chatbot linked to your main Twitch account.
 There are many installation guides and videos on this, but here's the official one: https://cdn.streamlabs.com/chatbot/Documentation_Twitch.pdf

 Next, you will need a directory on your computer with a single file in it called STREAM.txt.
 This file will be written to by the chatbot, and read by GZDoom.
 You do not need to touch this file after creating it.
+GZdoom will read the entire directory so don't put any other files in this folder.

 Finally, your GZDoom launcher should add this folder to its list of external files (For example: ZDL has a folder+ button), along with the TwitchyDoom pk3 file.
 You're now ready to begin customizing the bot.